Kazuma Kaneko

 Kazuma Kaneko (金子 一馬, Kaneko Kazuma, born September 20, 1964) is a Japanese video game artist and designer for Japanese video game company Atlus.
 Kaneko is best known for his work in the Megami Tensei series of video games, acting as a character designer across multiple games.
-Kaneko is often referred to as the "Demon Artist" due to his artistic ability to represent otherworldly and demonic forms.
+Kaneko is sometimes referred to as the "Demon Artist" due to his history of representing otherworldly and demonic forms in his art.
 During his professional career, Kaneko has also done freelance work for videogame companies Capcom and Konami, designing Dante and Vergil's Devil Trigger forms in the video game Devil May Cry 3, as well as designing the characters Inhert and Lloyd in Zone of the Enders: The 2nd Runner.

 Early life

-Kaneko was born on September 20, 1964 in the neighborhood of Shimokitazawa, located in Tokyo, Japan.
+Kaneko was born on September 20, 1964, in the neighborhood of Fukagawa, Tokyo, located in Tokyo, Japan.
 His parents owned a sushi shop where he would occasionally work at and his residence was located close to the property.
 As an only child, Kaneko spent a lot of time watching television (specifically kaiju shows and films like Kamen Rider) and studying mysterious anomalies, which further expanded into the analysis of religious literature and cultures.